Shubam081220/Resume-Checking-/README.md

 ## Functionality of Application

-Screening resumes usually involves a three-step process based on the role’s minimum and preferred qualifications.
+Checking resumes usually involves a three-step process based on the role’s minimum and preferred qualifications.
 Both types of qualifications should be related to on-the-job performance.
 These qualifications can include:
 - Work experience
 - Education
 - Skills and knowledge